noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 Hearing the question that spilled out of my mouth, the woman lightly bows her head once, before she gently smiles.

 “My name is Lillywood...
-“Lillywood Yggdrasil”.
+‘Lillywood Yggdrasil’.
 In the Demon Realm, I'm the one known as the _World King_.”

 [...Huh?]